RalfiBahar/palona-ralfibahar/README.md

+Hey Kelvin!
+Hope you are having a great day today.
+It's Ralfi and this is my minimal implementation for the Rufus-like chatbot.
+I believe there is much further work that could be done.
+Please let me know with any more features/reqs that you wish me to update this repo with.
+Hope to get in contact soon and your feedback.
+Have a good one.

 Palona Monorepo: A single‑agent commerce assistant that unifies conversational shopping via chat, text search, and image‑based search.
 The assistant integrates product discovery, visual lookup, and product Q&A into one experience across backend, frontend, scripts, and data layers.

 ## Overview